 A Pilot Study of Applying Sequence-to-Sequence Voice Conversion to Evaluate the Intelligibility of L2 Speech Using a Native Speaker’s Shadowings

-Haopeng Geng, Saito Daisuke, Nobuaki Minematsu.
+Haopeng Geng, Daisuke Saito, Nobuaki Minematsu.
 Accepted by APSIPA 2024.

 🎧Demo, 💻Github Repo -